M7OCM/890/README.md

 6 Increase squelch level
 7 Hold/Search (in hold, use up/down to adjust main frequency - useful to avoid RFI) 9 Decrease squelch level
-0 Toggle filter (X= unfiltered, F = filtered)
+0 Toggle filter (X = unfiltered, F = filtered)
-* Change scan delay (0 - 10ms)
+Star Change scan delay (0 - 10ms)
 Hash Toggle bandwidth (25.0K = wide, 12.5K = narrow)

-Menu Jump to VFO mode with current frequency and settings (to allow TX) Exit  Exit spectrum
+Menu Jump to VFO mode with current frequency and settings (to allow TX)

-Register Editor Usage
+Exit Exit spectrum

 Register Editor

 Start by mapping a key (side key or keypad) to the Reg Editor action using the main menu.
 Register Editor will launch, showing the current register values.
 The register currently being edited will display in large font.

-Register Editor keys:
+Keys

 Up Move editor to next register
 Down Move to previous register